Introduction to Hoarding

 Hoarding goes beyond having a box of rusty nails, a drawer of questionable rubber bands, or an attic stuffed with stuff.
 The disorder stage is reached when a person crosses the line separating busy clutter from addictive accumulation.
 Experts in the field diagnose the person’s sickness by defining how much the hoarding affects the person’s and their families’ every day life.
 Can they cook a meal?
 Can they locate their shoes?
 Can they find the television remote?
 Are they living in dangerous conditions such as obstacles blocking exits, buried items that breed bacteria, etc.?

 Hoarding cuts across all demographics.
 The young and old, male and female of any economic and ethnic segment of society can fall victim to a hoarding condition.
+If you have a loved one who is a hoarder then you might want to look at this guide on how to help a hoarder.

 Household clutter may or may not reflect a person’s interests or hobbies.
 Regardless of the types of “stuff” collected, hoarding affects the individual’s life, and involves the people around them as well.
 Because the clutter may result in being cut off from family and friends, the person who hoards becomes yet more dependent on the clutter to supply that missing social interaction and comfort.
 The person who hoards animals might be the classic example, but it does not have to be animals.
 Even books can be “friends” to the asocial hoarder.